Summer school: Advanced modelling techniques for land-use and policy analysis

 Trainers

-The course will be taught by experienced scientists from IIASA associated with the LAMASUS project, who were involved in various EU policy impact assessments including the DG CLIMA impact assessment of 2040 Climate Targets: Securing our future Europe’s 2040 climate target and path to climate neutrality by 2050 by building a sustainable, just and prosperous society, as well as experienced scientists from the BrightSpace project.
+The course will be taught by experienced scientists from IIASA associated with the LAMASUS, BrightSpace and Tools4CAP projects, who were involved in various EU policy impact assessments including the DG CLIMA impact assessment of 2040 Climate Targets: Securing our future Europe’s 2040 climate target and path to climate neutrality by 2050 by building a sustainable, just and prosperous society.

 Researchers include:

-• Tamás Krisztin, scientific coordinator LAMASUS, Senior Research Scholar in the Integrated Biosphere Futures Research Group, IIASA
+- Tamás Krisztin, scientific coordinator LAMASUS, Senior Research Scholar in the Integrated Biosphere Futures (IBF) Research Group, IIASA

-• Michael Wögerer, Researcher in the Integrated Biosphere Futures Research Group, IIASA
+- Michael Wögerer, Researcher in the IBF Research Group

-• Juraj Balkovic, Senior Research Scholar in the Agriculture, Forestry, and Ecosystem Services Research Group, IIASA
+- Juraj Balkovic, Senior Research Scholar in the Agriculture, Forestry, and Ecosystem Services (AFE) Research Group